emd/random_data/README.md

 Note that the mode number (n = -3) is correctly identified in the above computations.
-Further, note that the cross-phase is only plotted for points with R^2 exceeding a user-specified threshold.
+Further, note that the mode number is only plotted for points with R^2 exceeding a user-specified threshold that can be specified on the fly.

 Further, to easily examine the fit at a given frequency and time (say 50 kHz and 0.05 s), simply use: